Ayagikei/LifeUp-Wiki/docs/en/introduction/privacy-terms.md

 ##### Offline Mode

 ***LifeUp* is also fully allowed in offline mode, just it can not access to the "world" module.**

+In offline mode,**you do not need to submit any information to our application server.**
+**Your nickname, avatar and other information will be stored and available locally.**

+We may only request the application server for the latest announcements and updates, which do not involve infomation submissions.

+Your interactions with other SDKs like Dropbox, Google Drive, Facebook.
+These requests will respond normally under your active use.

+In offline use, we may still use Google Firebase, Sentry to collect crash and problem reports, but as explained below, **this information does not contain user data and is not tied to user information.
+For performance analysis and crash resolution only, and only temporarily stored.**

+We will also communicate with Google Play Services to verify your license based on Google Play's request.

+If you want to deny all of the above communication, you can directly disable LifeUp's network request permission.
+This does not affect the use of LifeUp itself, but may affect the functionality of SDKs such as Google Drive.

 #### 1.2 Permissions